Nose and Sinus Specialist

 Sinus and nasal problems can significantly impact your quality of life.

 In fact, sinusitis and allergic rhinitis affect millions of Americans every year.
 The doctors at Central Texas Sinus & Allergy have extensive experience in treating the full array of nasal and sinus issues.
-Our treatment expertise includes a wide selection of medical treatments and minimally invasive procedures, as well as surgical options.
+Our treatment expertise includes a wide selection of medical treatments, minimally invasive procedures, and surgical options.

 Sinusitis

-Sinusitis is a highly symptomatic condition that has a dramatic impact on your quality of life.
+Sinusitis is a highly symptomatic condition that dramatically impacts your quality of life.
 It is a common condition that affects millions of people every year and is categorized by an inflammation of the lining within the paranasal sinuses.

 It can generally be classified by location: